J22Melody/sed_great_ape/data_chimp/README.md

 There are 235 audio files, annotated with phase information in the excel file.

-Now have a look at the total duration (second) and the total duration for each phase:
+Now have a look at the total duration (in second) and the total duration for each phase:

 ```
 duration               1964.217937